 A Theory of Network Generalization

 Despite having the capacity to significantly overfit, or moreover, memorize the training data, deep neural networks demonstrate an ability to generalize reasonably well in practice.
 Present hypotheses have failed to explain why this is the case.
 In fact, it is not well understood how exactly overfitting is manifested in a model.
 One aspect of my work tries to understand what phenomena give rise to misclassifications, overfitting, and bias in DNNs.
 Understanding the causes for these problems will also shed light on what leads models to generalize; and may suggest ways of improving generalization.
+Furthermore, as overfitting presents a threat to the security of a model, understanding overfitting more fundamentally may help protect the privacy of the data involved in training a model, and improve the model's robustness to adversarial manipulation.
 I develop explanations for these problems that have direct applications to membership inference, misclassification prediction, and bias amplification.